 - bringing new perspectives and insights to assigned readings and other text materials;

 - conducting classroom and one-on-one interactions in keeping with the university’s guidelines on diversity and inclusion;

 - regularly meeting and punctuality in starting and dismissing class;

 - prompt and responsible grading (including midterms), with evaluative comments and opportunities for students to discuss their grades with the faculty member;

 - adherence to the announced office hour schedule and offering as many avenues as possible for contact, including by online venue, telephone or email;

 - using appropriate, relevant technology both inside and outside of the classroom to enhance communication between faculty and students;

 - uploading course materials and sending emails or other notifications in a timely manner;

-- overseeing Teaching Assistants (TAs), including the training of TAs, providing definitions of grading expectations as per the University Code of Conduct, providing detailed rubrics for grading evaluations, case studies and projects, and ensuring a faculty review in the event students contest their grade and petition for regrading, especially to ensure grading uniformity;
+- overseeing assistants to instructors (AIs), including the training of AIs, providing definitions of grading expectations as per the University Code of Conduct, providing detailed rubrics for grading evaluations, case studies and projects, and ensuring a faculty review in the event students contest their grade and petition for regrading, especially to ensure grading uniformity;

 - regular communication between two professors or more when they share in the teaching process of a one-semester course, including agreement about responsibilities, assignments given to students, and due dates expected;